OpenBlatam/TruthGPT-chatGPT/Research/engine/README.md

 Note that deploying a machine learning model as a smart contract on Ethereum can be expensive and time-consuming, and requires a deep understanding of Solidity and the Ethereum blockchain.

+// create a spec about a engine of gpt

 Adan Munoz